Here is a list of over 100 things to do in and around Calgary during summer 2026, including hikes, guided tours, festivals, and other fun adventures.

 Carifest Calgary

 - Enjoy uncensored, unexpected, unforgettable theatre during Calgary Fringe Festival.
 Fringes are uncensored, non-juried theatre festivals that are focused on creativity, performance, expression, and pushing boundaries.
-August 1 to 9, 2025
+July 31 to August 8, 2026.

 Let your cheers resound, supporting the Red and White, and revel in the triumph of the Calgary Stampeders at their exciting home games!
 Calgary Stampeders Home Games!

 - Stop in at Alberta’s farms and ranches for a visit and see demonstrations, and learn more about the farmers who grow their food.
-August 8 to 10, 2025 @ Across Alberta
+August 15 to 16, 2026 @ Across Alberta.

-- Laugh your worries away as the Great Outdoors Comedy Festival brings Mark Normand, Grace O’malley, Theo Von and many more to Prince’s Island Park.
-August 22 to 24, 2025.
+- Laugh your worries away as the Great Outdoors Comedy Festival brings Matt Rife, Jeff Arcuri, Bill Burr, Matteo Lane, John Mulaney and many more to Prince’s Island Park.
+August 28 to 30, 2026

 - Check out new murals being painted or join for mural tours and artist events as a flurry of new murals are being painted during Bump Festival.
-In August.
+August 1 to 17.

-- Experience the sights, sounds, and taste of Filipino culture and heritage at Fiesta Filipino, the biggest and most colourful street party that showcases the vibrant Filipino and Asian Communities in Alberta on Labour Day weekend.
+- Experience the sights, sounds, and tastes of Filipino culture and heritage at Fiesta Filipino, the biggest and most colourful street party showcasing the vibrant Filipino and Asian Communities in Alberta on Labour Day weekend.

 — For more events and festivals: